Davsan88/guidesAndNotes/javascript.md

 ```

 Arrow functions make the code cleaner and more readable, especially for small functions that are passed as arguments to higher-order functions.

+# Scope

+Scope in JavaScript determines the accessibility of variables, functions, and objects from different parts of the code.